hanmpark/scholarship_logtime/README.md

 Hi there !
 I made a program that calculates the total logtime from the 27th to the 26th of the chosen month to the nearest second with and without the bonus logtime if there's any.
-You have to do 140 hours between those dates to complete the attendance requirements of the GEN scholarship.
+You have to do 140 hours between those dates to complete the attendance requirements of the **GEN scholarship**.
 Therefore, the bonus logtime is the extra hours you did !
 **Note that you can only cumulate up to _70 hours_ of bonus logtime and it's only applicable for the next month !**.
-**My program is only able to look up for the last 4 months yet**

 ## Installation